uetke/website_content/blog/general/encrypting_on_linux.rst

 :keywords: safety, encryption, Linux, disk, luks
 :header: {attach}encrypt-lock-data.jpg

-It has probably happended to you that the data you generate in the lab does not fit on the SSD drive of your ultrabook.
-You soon realise that not only your scientific data takes up a lot of space, but also your personal information, such as photos and videos.
+It has probably happened to you that the data you generate in the lab does not fit on the SSD drive of your ultrabook.
+You soon realize that not only your scientific data takes up a lot of space, but also your personal information, such as photos and videos.
 You then buy an external drive, however, as soon as you move your data to the external drive you need to consider that your data becomes available to anybody who has access to it.
 This is perhaps not what you wish, neither for your lab data nor for your personal information.
 In a similar manner, when you perform a backup to an external drive, as we discussed in our previous post on `The Importance of Doing a Backup <{filename}backup.rst>`_, you are facing exactly the same problem.

 To solve it, in this post we are going to discuss how to encrypt a hard drive on Linux, focusing on Ubuntu/Debian, but other distributions should work in a very similar way.
 We are going to use `LUKS` for encrypting the device and therefore we need to install it: